Best Wood Pellets: Who Makes the Top Wood Pellets?Product Review

 The positives with this mix are the 100% pressed hardwoods producing a great aroma, consistent burns, and very low moisture content.
 The only negative was the production of denser residual ash.

 The Hickory Choice consists of 100% hickory with a guarantee of NO oak or alder filler in these pellets.

 The hickory produces a strong unique aroma, as expected, and is the preferred flavor for many when it comes to barbecue.

 The well-known manufacturer of smoker and grill kits, as well as sauces and spices, also produces five flavors of exceptional BBQ pellets:

-All are made from 100-percent hardwood, contains no fillers or additives, and produces little ash, while producing a consistent, clean burn with high efficiency.
+All are made from 100-percent hardwood, contain no fillers or additives, and produce little ash while producing a consistent, clean burn with high efficiency.

 All five flavors come in 20-pound bags and receive high reviews, so no need to just pick one.
 Try them all!

 Camp Chef produces six premium wood flavors and two blends of BBQ pellets:

 All are made from 100-percent hardwood and are all natural, containing no fillers or additives.

 These premium hardwood pellets come in 20-lb bags and contain a proprietary mix of alder wood and the wood listed on the label (according to the Camp Chef).